Last updated on June 19, 2025

 Sizzle

-As someone who has cast a lot of red spells in his time, I agree with Jaya Ballard on this one.
+As someone who has cast a lot of red spells in his time, I agree with Jaya Ballard on Sizzle.

 Squirrel Mob

 Squirrels have a long history in Magic.
-Mark Rosewater had apparently been trying his best to create squirrel cards despite a lot of resistance from other members of R&D. His efforts must have paid off, because they’re main themes in both Unstable and Modern Horizons 2.
+Mark Rosewater had apparently been trying his best to create squirrel cards despite a lot of resistance from other members of R&D. His efforts must have paid off, and the fans have spoken because they’re main themes in Unstable, Modern Horizons 2, and Bloomburrow.

-Squirrel Mob in particular has some great flavor text, making it the card I’m highlighting here.
+Squirrel Mob in particular has some great flavor text, so I highlight it here.

 Storm Crow quickly became one of the most memed cards across social media for whatever reason when it was printed.
 It resulted in this Secret Lair printing and the brilliant Unstable card, Crow Storm.